CIOSC/CAS-Digital-Trust/scheme/profiles/third-party-access-to-data.md

 # Scheme Name: Third-Party Access to Data

-This assessment scheme determines the conformity assessments requirements for data institutions to engage in third-party access to data.
+This scheme is used to conduct a conformity assesment against standard requirements for granting and controlling third-party access to data.

+This scheme applies to all organizations, including public and private companies, government entities,and not-for-profit organizations.

 ## Certificate Grant